awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-configurationrecorder.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RoleARN`  <a name="cfn-config-configurationrecorder-rolearn"></a>
-The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that is used to make read or write requests to the delivery channel that you specify and to get configuration details for supported AWS resources\.
+The Amazon Resource Name \(ARN\) of the IAM \(IAM\) role that is used to make read or write requests to the delivery channel that you specify and to get configuration details for supported AWS resources\.
 For more information, see [Permissions for the IAM Role Assigned](https://docs.aws.amazon.com/config/latest/developerguide/iamrole-permissions.html) to AWS Config in the AWS Config Developer Guide\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)